Francesco149/q3playground/README.md

 should be compatible at least with x86/x86\_64 windows, linux, freebsd with gcc, clang, msvc

-I might or might not add more features in the future, for now it just renders the map's meshes with vertex lighting.
-I definitely want to try and implement quake-like physics and collisions
+I might or might not add more features in the future, for now I have:

+* rendering meshes and patches
+* vertex lighting
+* collision detection with brushes (no patches aka curved surfaces yet)

+I want to at least implement physics and maybe collisions with patches

 # compiling
 just run ```./build``` . it's aware of ```CC```, ```CFLAGS```,